Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for

 \subsection{Bounding Regret by Model Estimation Error}

 Let us now define the good event $A$ as

 Having established that the bad event $A^{\mathsf{c}}$ occurs with low probability, we conduct the rest of the regret analysis under the good event, which ensures that $\sup_{n \in [N], h \in [H]}\|\vx_{n,h}\|_2 \leq \widetilde{R}$ (cf. \eqref{eqn:max_state_action_norm}).
 The next step is a well-established idea in the analysis of model-based reinforcement learning algorithms.
-We show that the sum of the value estimation errors can be controlled by the sum of the model estimation errors.
-Results of this type are sometimes referred to as simulation lemmas \citep{kearns2002near}. \begin{lemma} Suppose that Assumption \ref{ass:bounded_rewards} is satisfied.
-For any event $A$,
+We show that the sum of the value estimation errors can be controlled by a sum of model estimation errors.
+Results of this type are sometimes referred to as simulation lemmas \citep{kearns2002near}.